Kitz24/oibsip_2/README.md

 3. Connect an Android device or start an emulator.
 4. Run the project.

-## Authors
-- [Your Name]

 ## Version History
 - 0.1
     - Initial Release

-## License
-This project is licensed under the MIT License - see the LICENSE.md file for details

-## Acknowledgments
-* This project is intended for educational purposes and as a starting point for learning Android and Java development.
-* Feel free to modify and expand upon this project to further enhance your coding skills.
-Happy coding!